There are six stages to the recruitment process for special constables.

 The test will basically measure whether your fitness levels are high enough; the two key areas being strength and endurance.

-The strength exercise involves performing five seated chest pushes and five seated back pulls on a Dyno machine.
+The strength exercise involves performing five seated chest pushes (to a weight of 34 kgs) and five seated back pulls (to a weight of 35 kgs) on a Dyno machine.

 For the endurance test, you will be asked to run back and forth a 15 metre track in time with a series of bleeps.
-As the test goes on, the bleeps become increasingly faster.
+As the test goes on, the bleeps become increasingly faster and you will be required to run to level 5/4.

 If you don’t meet the standard first time around, you can take the test again up to a maximum of three times.